-In addition to his civil practice, Mr. Seilie has significant experience representing clients in criminal matters.
-He has represented a number of clients in white-collar criminal investigations and, in that context, has provided compliance-related advice, conducted factual investigations, and prepared presentations to the government.
-He also served as a Deputy City Attorney for the City of Los Angeles and tried multiple cases to verdict.
+Ray also has significant experience representing clients in criminal matters, including criminal trials and pre-indictment investigations, during which he has provided compliance-related legal advice, conducted factual investigations, and prepared presentations to the government.
+He also served as a Deputy City Attorney for the City of Los Angeles, where he tried multiple cases to verdict as sole trial counsel.

-Mr. Seilie came to the firm after practicing for several years at Munger, Tolles & Olson LLP.
-Before entering private practice, Mr. Seilie completed a clerkship with the Honorable Jay S. Bybee of the United States Court of Appeals for the Ninth Circuit.
-Mr. Seilie earned his J.D., cum laude, in 2010 from Harvard Law School, where he served as a Notes Editor on the Harvard Law Review and argued in the finals of the Ames Moot Court Competition.
-Mr. Seilie received his B.A. with honors from Stanford University, where his undergraduate thesis was awarded the Firestone Medal for Excellence in Undergraduate Research.
+Ray came to the firm after practicing for several years at Munger, Tolles & Olson LLP.
+Before entering private practice, Ray completed a clerkship with the Honorable Jay S. Bybee of the United States Court of Appeals for the Ninth Circuit.
+Ray earned his J.D., cum laude, in 2010 from Harvard Law School, where he served as a Notes Editor on the Harvard Law Review and argued in the finals of the Ames Moot Court Competition.
+He received his B.A. with honors from Stanford University in 2007.

-Defended a magazine publisher against a defamation lawsuit, successfully obtaining a voluntary dismissal of all claims by the plaintiff in exchange for an agreement not to seek attorneys’ fees and costs.
+Defended a magazine publisher against a defamation lawsuit, securing a voluntary dismissal of all claims by the plaintiff in exchange for an agreement not to seek attorneys’ fees and costs.

 Represented a for-profit educational institution and its executives in False Claims Act litigation related to its receipt of federal funds under Title IV of the Higher Education Act of 1965.
-Successfully obtained dismissal of the lawsuit before discovery.
+Secured dismissal of the lawsuit before any pretrial discovery.

-Defended a financial services company in an adversary proceeding brought by a Chapter 7 bankruptcy trustee alleging claims for fraudulent transfer and breach of fiduciary duty, successfully obtaining a dismissal of all claims in bankruptcy court that was affirmed twice on appeal.
+Defended a financial services company in an adversary proceeding brought by a Chapter 7 bankruptcy trustee alleging claims for fraudulent transfer and breach of fiduciary duty, successfully obtaining a dismissal of all claims.

 Represented the liquidating trust of a satellite programming distribution partner in a successful appeal from an order vacating a multi-million-dollar arbitration award against a major broadcast service provider.

-Represented a major hotel company in federal civil litigation involving over 50 defendants arising from the unauthorized disposal of hazardous materials by a non-party waste disposal contractor.
-Negotiated and obtained court approval of a favorable consent judgment with the California Department of Justice.
+Represented a major hotel company in federal civil litigation involving over 50 defendants arising from the unauthorized disposal of hazardous materials by a non-party contractor.
+Negotiated and obtained court approval of a favorable consent judgment.

 Represented a major financial institution in litigation related to the origination and sale of mortgages by entities acquired by the client during the 2008 subprime mortgage crisis.